 Some links in this article are affiliate links, which means we earn from qualifying purchases.
 Learn more.

-The Lifesum health app has taken the nutrition world by storm with over 10 million downloads, but as a nutrition coach, I wanted to try the app to see if the app is worth using myself and recommending to my clients.
+The Lifesum health app has taken the nutrition world by storm with over 10 million downloads, but as a nutrition coach, I wanted to try the app to see if it is worth using and recommending to my clients.
+My colleague Janine Collins also used the app, and we compiled our notes for this review (I wrote the article; she filmed the YouTube video).

 Overall Rating: 4.0/5